Moderne Gentleman vs. Halfday – Comparing the Garment Duffles

 Moderne Gentlemen Travel Duffle compared to Halfday Garment Duffle shoe compartment

-Shoe compartment
+Shoe Compartment

 Another big difference between the two bags involves shoes.
-With the Halfday bag, you can place your shoes in pockets (one on each side) that then fold into the bag’s interior.
+With the Halfday bag, you can place your shoes in pockets (one on each side) that then fold them into the bag’s interior.
 As for the MG bag, the shoe compartment is on the outside — although the shoes do take up space internally.

 In this case, I think I prefer the MG version in most situations.
 While I like how Halfdays shoe pockets work as part of the bag’s overall design, I like how the separate compartment on MG’s bag does a better job at actually separating your shoes — including whatever grossness they carry on the soles — from your other clothes.
 For that reason, I’m going to give Moderne Gentleman the win in this category.